 - how well you can cope with what is happening

-Medications such as Tamoxifen and aromatase inhibitors are often given to women who have oestrogen dependent cancers.
-These medications are oestrogen suppressors and can cause menopausal symptoms like hot flushes, vaginal dryness and changes to bone density.
-Up to 20% of women with breast cancer consider or stop hormone therapy because of their menopausal symptoms.
-If you are taking these medications and menopausal symptoms are really troubling you, please discuss this with your doctor.
+Medications such as tamoxifen and aromatase inhibitors (AIs) are given to women who have oestrogen-dependent cancers.
+These medications are oestrogen suppressors (they lower oestrogen levels in the body) and can cause menopausal symptoms such as hot flushes, vaginal dryness and, with AIs, changes to bone density.
+Up to 20% of women with breast cancer consider stopping or stop hormone therapy because of their menopausal symptoms.
+If you are taking these medications and menopausal symptoms are really troubling you, please discuss this with your doctors.

 Management & treatment of symptoms

 Managing menopause in women with cancer involves a number of options:

 - lifestyle changes to help reduce depression, anxiety, cardiovascular and osteoporosis risks

 - complementary therapies:

 - herbal remedies (evidence on their effectiveness is limited)

 - psychological support